felixrieseberg/TechReadyTweets/readme.md

 ## Structure
 - `client` houses the Ember client's source code.
 If you want to play with the Ember app (and run commands like `ember serve`), do it in this directory.
 - `server` houses the server (surprising, huh?).
 It does not only take care of managing the tweets, but also serves the compiled client (located in `client/dist`).
 In order to recompile, run `ember build` in `client`.

+## License
+Copyright (c) Microsoft Corporation, licensed under The MIT License (MIT).
+Please see LICENSE for more information.